stefan-wuensch/tmp/README.md

+This folder contains documentation & instructions on how to set up / configure / use / maintain the monitoring services.

+**Note**: The `Old_Examples` subdirectory is included here as an archive of old documentation from Summer 2014.
+Those docs are obsoleted by the Nagios configuration auto-generation built by Stefan during Fall 2014.

 # HUIT Guide to configuring AWS Monitoring and Notifications

 This documentation covers the creation of monitoring of Amazon Web Services using